To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: When does clipped SGD outperform unclipped SGD?

+where $\kappa \in \R^+$ is a \emph{single} scalar which can be tuned.
+In Figure \ref{fig:anisotropic_opt_clip}, we compare: unclipped SGD, clipped SGD using the max-\eqref{eq:clip_comparison_criterion} schedule and compensated learning rate, clipped SGD the heuristic schedules from Equation \eqref{eq:approx_opt_clip}.
+To obtain the max-\eqref{eq:clip_comparison_criterion} schedule we numerically optimize at each step in solving the ODE equation.
+In contrast, we tune only $\kappa$ to obtain our heuristic schedules.

-We illustrate these theorems with numerical examples.
-Comparing constant learning rate SGD to clipped SGD with the max-\eqref{eq:clip_comparison_criterion} schedule and compensated learning rate, we see no improvement for Gaussian noise (Figure \ref{fig:anisotropic_opt_clip}a).
-In contrast, with Rademacher-like noise, clipping with compensated learning rate learns faster and reaches a lower value of the risk (Figure \ref{fig:anisotropic_opt_clip}b).
-In practice, computing optimal schedules (for learning rate alone or jointly with clipping schedules) remains challenging and is left for future work.
+As expected, we see no improvement by clipping for Gaussian noise (Figure \ref{fig:anisotropic_opt_clip}a).
+In contrast, with Rademacher-like noise, clipping allows SGD to learn faster and reach a lower value of the risk (Figure \ref{fig:anisotropic_opt_clip}b).
+Remarkably, the heuristic schedule obtains essentially identical performance as the optimal schedule.
+This heuristic shows promising potential to improve the training of clipped SGD with minimal tuning effort, but its thorough exploration and validation is left for future work.